sorryfornow/Pipeline/README.md

 - publish the type it produces through a public member type `output_type`;
 - be derived from the `node` type;
 - also be derived from the appropriate `producer` type;
-- not ne an abstract class (i.e., we can construct it).
+- not be an abstract class (i.e., we can construct it).

 #### 3.6.1 Types